Karen Kostiw Presents Gramercy Park

 In the real estate industry, homes are our business.
 Today, it is our duty to make sure that homes continue to be safe for everyone.
 This includes those clients that are leasing, renting, buying and selling.
 Your health and safety are top priority so take care of yourself and family.
 Reach out to me if I can be of service to you.

 “Home isn’t a place at all.
 Home is having someone’s face light up when you walk into a room.”

 “In times of stress, the best thing we can do for each other is to listen with our ears and our hearts.
 Be assured that our questions are just as important as our answers.” …

 “All of us, at some time or other, need help.
 Whether we’re giving or receiving help each one of us has something valuable to bring to this world.
 That’s one of the things that connects us as neighbors.
 In our own way, each one of us is a giver and a receiver.” ― Mr. Rogers

 Note: Click on tiles and Hyperlinks for further information

-Tell your friends and family that I am on duty to help with their home purchase and selling plans for 2020.
+Tell your friends and family I am on duty to help with their home purchase and selling plans for 2020.
 The Warburg Way is best encapsulated in Fred’s blog article “At Your Serve” I recognize that being entrusted with a client’s listing or new home search is a significant responsibility.
-My goal is to build relationships through the deployment of experience and expertise, wielded with the integrity for which the Warburg brand is known.
+My goal is to build relationships through the deployment of experience, expertise and integrity.